tamanekar/OCR/README.md

 # OCR
-PDF and image Text extractor
+PDF and image Text Extractor
+Developed in .net,C#
+using IronOcr